isabella232/shopinvader_kubernetes_templates/README.md

 # ShopInvader Kubernetes

-## context
+## Introduction

-Set of helm packages that will allows you to deploy in production or in developpement context a working shop invader
+Set of helm packages that will allows you to deploy in production or in developpement context a working Shopinvader

 ## Overview